-I love being that girl.
+I also love being that girl.
 You know the one.
 You see her sitting happily in the Mexican restaurant browsing over the menu (as if she doesn't already know), and then she does it.
 She is brave enough to order fajitas.
 I find it both embarrassing and exciting when the loudly popping, sizzling and steaming skillet is brought to my table, along with a chorus of colourful side dishes.
 The whole restaurant looks up to see what all the ruckus is about, and everyone ooos and aahs over the noisiest dish you can order.

 Then the real fun begins, squee!
 Layer each delicious tortilla with just the right proportions of sautéed veggies, refried beans, avocado, salsa, hot sauce, and a squeeze of lime for good measure.
 And by right proportions, I mean way too much so the stupid little tortilla can't wrap all the way around the veggies, and you are forced to hoover the thing as quickly as possible, because if the tortilla can't hold it all, maybe your mouth can.

 Sounds like a good 'ol romantic dinner.
-Romantic in that having a moment with your dish kind of way, not with whomever is across the table from you, who is most likely appalled by now...
+Romantic in that having a moment with your dish kind of way, not with whoever is across the table from you, who is most likely appalled by now...
 Unless they were smart enough to order the fajitas too.
 Smart date.

-- 8 corn or flour tortillas
+- 8 corn or flour small tortillas

-- 8 oz mushrooms, sliced
+- 8 oz button mushrooms, thickly sliced

 - 3 cloves garlic, minced

-- Wrap the tortillas in aluminum foil, and pop them in the oven for 15-20 minutes until heated through.
+- Method 1: Heat your oven to 350F (180C).
+Wrap the tortillas in aluminium foil, and pop them in the oven for 15-20 minutes until heated through.